 Key mobility findings of 2018

-Future Cities blog #7 Key mobility findings of 2018
+Future Cities Insight #7 Key mobility findings of 2018

 For a few years now, the concept of Mobility as a Service (MaaS) has been a buzzword, especially for those of us with a passion for urban development and traffic planning.
 Put simply, it equates to a combination of services and modes of transport in a cohesive offer.
 The main purpose is to offer attractive alternatives to private car ownership, and increase usage of modes of transport that are sustainable in the long run.